cardano-foundation/developer-portal/docs/stake-pool-guide/introduction-to-cardano.md

 ---
-id: stake-pool-basics
+id: introduction-to-cardano
-title: Why Stake Pools are needed on Cardano & how they work
+title: (Re)introduction into Cardano
-sidebar_label: Stake Pool basics
+sidebar_label: (Re)introduction into Cardano
-description: Why Stake Pools are needed on Cardano & how they work
+description: (Re)introduction into Cardano: why stake pools are needed on Cardano & how they work
 image: ../img/og-developer-portal.png
 ---